gwtproject/gwt-site/src/main/markdown/articles/security_for_gwt_applications.md

 The page contains a placeholder `<div>` named 'mydiv', and a JavaScript function that simply sets innerHTML on that div.
 The idea is that you would call that function from other code on your page whenever you wanted to update the content being displayed.
 However, suppose an attacker contrives to get a user to pass in this HTML as the 'newContent' variable: `<div onmousemove="alert('Hi!');">Some text</div>`

 Whenever the user mouses over 'mydiv', an alert will appear.
-If that's not frightening enough, there are other techniques -- only slightly more complicated -- that can execute code immediately without even needing to wait for user input.
+If that's not frightening enough, there are other techniques &mdash; only slightly more complicated &mdash; that can execute code immediately without even needing to wait for user input.
 This is why setting innerHTML can be dangerous; you've got to be sure that the strings you use are trusted.

 It's also important to realize that a string is not necessarily trusted just because it comes from your server!
 Suppose your application contains a report, which has "edit" and "view" modes in your user interface.
 For performance reasons, you might generate the custom-printed report in plain-old HTML on your server.
 Your GWT application would display it by using a `RequestCallback` to fetch the HTML and assign the result to a table cell's innerHTML property.
 You might assume that that string is trusted since your server generated it, but that could be a bad assumption.
 If the user is able to enter arbitrary input in "edit" mode, an attacker could use any of a variety of attacks to get the user to store some unsafe HTML in a record.
 When the user views the record again, that record's HTML would be evil.